What Is a WhatsApp BSP? Business Solution Provider Guide

 So it built a new partner model — one where the billing goes straight to Meta, and the partner charges only for its software.
 No markup sitting on top of your conversation costs.

-That model has a name: the WhatsApp Tech Provider (also called a Meta Tech Partner).
+That model has a name: the WhatsApp Tech Provider.

 This guide explains what it is, how direct billing works, and how it differs from a BSP.